richardgirges/express-fileupload/README.md

 ### Using debug option

-You can set `debug` option to `true` to see some logging about upload process.
+You can set `debug` option to `true` to see some logging about the upload process.
-In this case middleware uses `console.log` and adds `Express-file-upload` prefix for outputs.
+In this case, middleware uses `console.log` and adds `Express-file-upload` prefix for outputs.
 You can set a custom logger having `.log()` method to the `logger` option.

 It will show you whether the request is invalid and also common events triggered during upload.